Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Abstract

 \section{Abstract}

-To what extent do vision-and-language foundation models possess a realistic world model (observation $\times$ action $\rightarrow$ observation) and a dynamics model (observation $\times$ observation $\rightarrow$ action), when actions are expressed through language?
-While open-source foundation models struggle with both, we find that fine-tuning them to acquire a dynamics model through supervision is significantly easier than acquiring a world model.
-In turn, dynamics models can be used to bootstrap world models through two main strategies: 1) weakly supervised learning from synthetic data and 2) inference time verification.
-Firstly, the dynamics model can annotate actions for unlabelled pairs of video frame observations to expand the training data.
-We further propose a new objective, where image tokens in observation pairs are weighted by their importance, as predicted by a recognition model.
-Secondly, the dynamics models can assign rewards to multiple samples of the world model to score them, effectively guiding search at inference time.
-We evaluate the world models resulting from both strategies through the task of \textit{action-centric image editing} on \textsc{Aurora-Bench}.
-Our best model achieves a performance competitive with state-of-the-art image editing models, improving on them by a margin of $15\%$ on real-world subsets according to GPT4o-as-judge, and achieving the best average human evaluation across all subsets of \textsc{Aurora-Bench}\footnote{Our code and models are available at \url{https://github.com/yfqiu-nlp/vlm-world-model}.}.
+Can unified vision--language models (VLMs) perform \textit{forward dynamics prediction} (FDP), i.e., predicting the future state (in image form) given the previous observation and an action (in language form)?
+We find that VLMs struggle to generate physically plausible transitions between frames from instructions.
+Nevertheless, we identify a crucial asymmetry in multimodal grounding: fine-tuning a VLM to learn \textit{inverse dynamics prediction} (IDP)—effectively captioning the action between frames—is significantly easier than learning FDP.
+In turn, IDP can be used to bootstrap FDP through two main strategies: 1) weakly supervised learning from synthetic data and 2) inference time verification.
+Firstly, IDP can annotate actions for unlabelled pairs of video frame observations to expand the training data scale for FDP.
+Secondly, IDP can assign rewards to multiple samples of FDP to score them, effectively guiding search at inference time.
+We evaluate the FDP resulting from both strategies through the task of \textit{action-centric image editing} on \textsc{Aurora-Bench} with two families of VLMs.
+Despite remaining general-purpose, our best model achieves a performance competitive with state-of-the-art image editing models, improving on them by a margin between $7\%$ and $13\%$ according to GPT4o-as-judge, and achieving the best average human evaluation across all subsets of \textsc{Aurora-Bench}.\footnote{The code and models developed in this paper are available at \url{https://github.com/yfqiu-nlp/vlm-world-model}.}